Kyros Vassaras: Referreeing career

-Vassaras became a FIFA referee in 1998, and refereed his first senior international in 1999, in a match between Austria and San Marino.
-That same year, he was selected as one of the referees for the FIFA World U-17 Championships in New Zealand.
+In 1998, he was awarded his FIFA badge, and he officiated his first senior international game in 1999, in a match between Austria and San Marino.
+In 1999, he was selected as one of the referees for the FIFA World U-17 Championships in New Zealand.
+He was named as an elite referee of UEFA in 2004.

-He was named as a UEFA Elite Referee in 2004 and, since then, has officiated matches in the UEFA Champions League, the European Championships and the Olympic Games.
+In the period 2004-2009 he officiated matches in the UEFA Champions League, the European Championships and the Olympic Games.